Geesama02/Push_swap/README.md

 # Push_swap

 This repository contains my solution to the Push_swap project in the 42 network.
 The goal of this project is to sort a stack of integers using a set of predefined operations with the smallest possible number of moves.
-The project is written in C and adheres to the Norminette coding standards of 42.
+The project is written in C and adheres to the Norminette coding standards of 42 Network.

 ## Overview